-Part of prison guard's ear bitten off during attack by inmate at Whanganui Hospital
+Part of prison officer's ear bitten off during attack by inmate at Whanganui Hospital

-A prison guard had part of his ear bitten off and another needed staples and stitches to a serious head wound after an inmate they were transporting to hospital slipped out of his high security handcuffs and attacked them.
+A prison officer had part of his ear bitten off and another needed staples and stitches to a serious head wound after an inmate they were transporting to hospital slipped out of his high security handcuffs and attacked them.

 It is understood he used the cuffs as a weapon during the violent incident at Whanganui Hospital late on Sunday night.